 What is Dermaplaning?

-Dermaplaning is a skin exfoliating procedure that uses a surgical scalpel to remove dead skin cells and vellus hairs, also called ‘peach fuzz’.
-This is done by holding the scalpel at an angle and gently ‘shaving’ the face.
-This rids the skin of dead cells and hair that can prevent products from penetrating the pores or accumulating debris and oil.
-Dermaplaning can be especially effective when combined with other skin treatments like chemical peels or facials for an overall rejuvenation.
+Dermaplaning is a skin exfoliating procedure performed by a medical professional that utilizes a surgical scalpel to remove dead skin cells and vellus hair (peach fuzz).
+This treatment results in smooth, fresh, and brighter skin.
+By removing the dead layer of skin and vellus hair, cellular turnover is encouraged and products penetrate better.
+Dermaplaning can be especially effective when combined with other skin treatments like chemical peels or facials for overall rejuvenation.

 Who is a Candidate for Dermaplaning?

-Patients who benefit most from dermaplaning are those with dry, rough, or mature skin, since dermaplaning doesn’t require harsh substances that can augment these conditions.
-Skin that is oily or acneic should avoid this treatment, since dermaplaning can cause irritation to these types.
-Patients with thick and dark facial hair should avoid this treatment, since dermaplaning can cause rash or ingrown hairs.
+Patients who benefit most from dermaplaning are those who wish to increase hydration and cellular turnover.
+If you have acneic skin, you should avoid this treatment, since dermaplaning can cause irritation to these types.
+Patients with thick and dark facial hair should avoid this treatment since dermaplaning can cause a rash or ingrown hairs.
 Pregnant or nursing patients can benefit from this procedure, unlike other skin treatments like chemical peels which are contraindicated.

 What Happens During Dermaplaning?